 Dunbar and the Christmas Card List

 Sending cards at Christmas seems fairly innocuous, but there is a certain amount of investment involved.
-You make the list of people, you choose and buy the cards, the stamps, and you look up the addresses.
+You make the list of people, you choose and buy the cards and the stamps, and you look up the addresses.
 Then you write them all out and post them.
 It all takes time and effort.
 Dunbar reckoned that most of us would not go to all this trouble and effort for just anyone.

 After collecting data from thousands of households, Dunbar found a remarkable coincidence.
 Of every household he collected data from, the average number of cards sent was always around 150.
 There was also a fairly unanimous split in who the cards went to.
-For example, around a quarter were sent to close relatives, two-thirds to friends and the remaining small percentage to colleagues.
+For example, around a quarter were sent to close relatives, two-thirds to friends, and the remaining small percentage to colleagues.

 But why did the number 150 keep cropping up?
 It was a mystery.
 Dunbar carried on researching.
 But this time he turned his attention to primates and social groups.